Hongyan-Wang/JP_Morgan_Project/README.md

 - Previsouly defaulted on a loan
 - Assuming a recovery rate of 10%, this can be used to give the expected loss on a loan.

+### **Conclusions**
+> * Simple regression: -- Accuracy of the Logistic Regression model is:  0.99; Accuracy of Logisitic Regression model after replace variable is: 0.9979
+> * XGBoost: -- Accuracy of the XGBoost is 0.9998
+> * Random forest: -- Accuracy of the Random Forest model is 0.9997

 ## Task 4: Bucket FICO scores

 Charlie wants to build a **machine learning model** that will predict the probability of default, but while you are discussing the methodology, she mentions that the architecture she is using requires `*categorical data*`.
 As FICO ratings can take integer values in a large range, they will need to be mapped into `*buckets*`.